riybha216/comida/README.md

-Comida - a platform that strives to decrease food wastage and provide new recipes for people to use their leftovers
+Comida - a platform that strives to decrease food wastage and provide new recipes for people to use their leftovers.
+Created for Bridge Hacks!